Skip to content

 Context0.5”Set up new Telegram channel for family group.”

-• If AutoMem is unavailable (curl fails): Continue normally — memory enhances but never blocks
+• If AutoMem is unavailable: Continue normally — memory enhances but never blocks

 • Do not announce failures to the human